 Mandarin Immersion Program

-At Mandarin Immersion Program, we have worked hard to create an active and engaging learning environment.
+At the Springbridge Mandarin Immersion Program, we have worked hard to create an active and engaging learning environment.
 Our highly trained and specialized teachers are devoted to helping each student master the curriculum.

 Teaching: Two-Way Dual Mandarin Immersion Program

 Our model succeeds by enrolling children with backgrounds in both languages, and giving them the opportunity to help each other learn.
 English speakers help other students learn English, while Mandarin speakers help non-Mandarin speaking students learn Mandarin.

 Two-way immersion enables students to maintain their first language while acquiring a second language.
 Students learn all of their traditional subjects – math, science, social studies, history – in both languages.
 This enables them to be fully functioning in each language.